skills-dev-2/release-notes-and-changelogs/.github/steps/X-finish.md

 ### What you've learned:

 1. **CHANGELOG.md Creation**: How to structure and maintain a standardized changelog
-2. **Effective Release Notes**: How to write user-focused release notes for GitHub releases
+2. **Effective Release Notes**: How to write user-focused release notes for GitHub Releases
 3. **Automation Techniques**: Approaches to automating your changelog management

 ### What's next?